New conservation area

 We will be creating these wildlife corridors by revegetating Crown-owned streamside areas.
-The map below shows the area our future conservation area will cover, and what it will look like (click for larger map).
+The map shows the area our future conservation area will cover, and what it will look like.

 Protecting our faunal emblems